To-Fujita/Japanese_ChatBot_with_ParlAI/README.md

 Sample for the Japanese conversation.
 ![ChatBot_000](https://to-fujita.github.io/Images/Tiny_000.png "Images for ChatBot")

-Sample for the asking the weather forecast.
+Sample when asking for the weather forecast.
 ![ChatBot_001](https://to-fujita.github.io/Images/Tiny_001.png "Images for ChatBot")

 ## 4. Details